magalhini/revamped-blog/content/blog/2022-year-in-review/index.md

 ---
 I've always been a big fan of "year in reviews" write-ups, despite some hesitancy in calling it a "*review*" this time around.
 Let's go with *self-reflection* instead.

 Last year was the first time I skipped a yearly self-reflection: I didn't write one up publicly nor privately.
 This wasn't out of laziness or lack of time, but an intentional action to prevent me from acknowledging how awful a year 2021 had felt like.
-Granted — in hindsight, no terrible thing happened last year, but I was feeling like shit, burnt out and unmotivated at many different levels.
+Granted — in hindsight, no terrible thing happened last year, but I was feeling like shit, burnt out and unmotivated.

 So as I reflect on 2022, I'm hoping this will also help me reflect on how I'd like 2023 to be.
 While I was never on to set and focus on goals, I do very much enjoy the idea of focusing on yearly "themes".
 I [recently wrote about how I choose to look at goals](https://blog.ricardofilipe.com/new-year-reset/), come January 1st, and this year will be no different.